1.

 10.

-Share the method with coworkers but not management
+Share the information with coworkers

 Questions Answered: 0/10